-Link: Apply for the IHG® Rewards Premier Business Credit Card
+Link: Apply for the IHG One Rewards Premier Business Credit Card

 Hotel credit cards are incredibly underrated.
 Even if you don’t spend much money on them, they can offer huge perks, including elite status and free night certificates.
 When you combine these two factors, a lot of these cards offer outsized value.

-In this post, I wanted to take a detailed look at the IHG® Rewards Premier Business Credit Card, which was only introduced in the spring of 2022.
-This is an awesome card, and it’s nearly identical to IHG’s personal premium card, the IHG® Rewards Premier Credit Card.
-I’d consider to be a good thing, since there can be value in holding onto both cards.
+In this post, I wanted to look at the IHG One Rewards Premier Business Credit Card, which was introduced in the spring of 2022.
+This is an awesome card, nearly identical to IHG’s personal premium card, the IHG One Rewards Premier Credit Card.
+I’d consider that to be a good thing, since there can be value in holding onto both cards.

 The IHG Premier Business Credit Card is the only Chase and IHG co-branded business credit card.
 Even if you don’t plan on putting much spending on the card, this card can be worth having for the anniversary free night certificate, fourth night free on award redemptions, elite status, and much more.

-For those of you not familiar with IHG (InterContinental Hotels Group), the group owns InterContinental, Six Senses, Regent, Holiday Inn, Crowne Plaza, Hotel Indigo, and more.
+For those unfamiliar with IHG (InterContinental Hotels Group), the group owns InterContinental, Six Senses, Regent, Holiday Inn, Crowne Plaza, Hotel Indigo, and more.
 Let’s take a closer look at what you need to know about this business card.

 Welcome Bonus Of 140,000 IHG Points

-At the moment the IHG Premier Business Card is offering a welcome bonus of 140,000 IHG points after spending $3,000 within the first three months.
-Personally, I value IHG points at 0.5 cents each, so to me that bonus is worth $700.
+The IHG Premier Business Card is offering a welcome bonus of 140,000 IHG points after spending $3,000 within the first three months.
+Personally, I value IHG points at 0.5 cents each, so to me, that bonus is worth $700.

 IHG Business Credit Card Eligibility

 The welcome bonus on the IHG Premier Business Card isn’t available to those who currently have this exact card, or those who have received a new cardmember bonus on this card in the past 24 months.
-However, you are eligible for the card if you have either of the personal IHG cards, including the IHG® Rewards Premier Credit Card (review) or IHG® Rewards Traveler Credit Card (review).
+However, you are eligible for the card if you have either of the personal IHG cards, including the IHG One Rewards Premier Credit Card (review) or IHG One Rewards Traveler Credit Card (review).

 Chase’s 5/24 Rule

 Chase has what’s known as the 5/24 rule.
 This means that if you’ve opened five or more new card accounts in the past 24 months you typically won’t be approved for this card.
-So if you do apply for this card, make sure you’re under that limit.
+However, lately there have been an increasing number of reports of people getting approved for Chase cards despite being over that limit.
 Chase’s other general application restrictions apply.